How Not to Succeed

 * Make sure you have no artist statement, no explanation for why your art looks like it does, what it represents, how it's evolved over time, or why you make the kind of art you make.

 * Make sure you have no idea how to price your art.
 If someone asks you how much a piece of your art costs, tell them you don't know.
-Better yet, ask them how much they think it's worth.
-If they suggest a dollar amount, stand there and say nothing.
+Or ask them how much they think it's worth.
+If you're in person and they suggest a dollar amount, stand there and say nothing.
+If you're communicating online and they make an offer, either take a really long time to respond, double it and say that's the price, act insulted, ask them why they offered that amount, etc. No matter what the circumstances, do anything but accept the offer.

 * If your art is priced and for sale and someone asks you why a certain piece costs as much as it does, either tell them that's how much it's worth, that's how much you want for it, or that you don't know.